AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/log.md

 ---
-title: How to collect debug logs
+title: How to record debug logs
 sidebar_position: 2
 ---